expo/fyi/wsl.md

 These commands may change with software updates.
 If this does not work, check [Microsoft's documentation](https://learn.microsoft.com/en-us/windows/wsl/networking#mirrored-mode-networking).

-> If you do not want to enable mirrored mode, it is also possible to setup per-port forwarding of traffic from WSL to Windows manually.
-[Check Microsoft's documentation for how to do this.](https://learn.microsoft.com/en-us/windows/wsl/networking#accessing-a-wsl-2-distribution-from-your-local-area-network-lan)
+> If you do not want to enable mirrored mode, it is also possible to [setup per-port forwarding of traffic from WSL to Windows manually](https://learn.microsoft.com/en-us/windows/wsl/networking#accessing-a-wsl-2-distribution-from-your-local-area-network-lan).

 ### 2. Change the dev server IP address displayed by the Expo CLI